Olha-y/chat_uv/README.md

 source .venv/bin/activate  # Activate the environment (on Linux/macOS)
 💡 On Windows, use:
 .\.venv\Scripts\activate

-uv add fastapi uvicorn     # Add required libraries
+uv sync    # Install all dependencies from lock file

 # ⚠️Tip: Never store your bot token directly in the code!